honeybadger-io/reck/README.md

 To respond to the defined route with rendered content, simply raise an exception.
 The message of the exception will be evaluated as ERB before being added to the response.
 If the exception is raised without a message, a no-content response will be sent.
-This exception-based DSL is great for controlling the flow of your application.

 Routing is as simple as: